RenszCamacho/profile-card/README.md

 # Profile Card Component - Frontend Mentor Challenge.

 This is a Frontend Mentor Challenge, newbie-level.
 A beautiful challenge that I've really enjoyed it.
-Using Css Flex-box and Css Grid.
-Pure HTML CSS and JS.
-(No frameworks)
+Using Css Flex-box.
+Pure HTML and CSS.

 # Challenge Requirements.